-Data in the new and updated files in this release are current as of September 12, 2005.
-Data in updated data sets may differ slightly from previously released data due to edits made between the time of the previous release and September 12, 2005.
+Unless otherwise specified, data sets are current as of September 12, 2005.
+Data may differ slightly from previously released data due to edits made between the time of the previous release and September 12, 2005.
 Section 4 contains additional information on selected data sets.